Pusha876/az-104/RBAC_and_Identity/README.md

 - Subscription is active and accessible
 - Other Azure operations work normally
 - Role assignment commands consistently fail with MissingSubscription error
-- Issue occurs at both subscription and resource group levels
+- Issue occurs at subscription, resource group, and management group levels

 **Root Cause:**
 This appears to be a known issue with certain Azure CLI versions or specific tenant/subscription configurations where the role assignment commands don't properly inherit the subscription context.